qwaneu/qwaneu.github.io/_ideas/misc-ideas.md

 # QWAN take on the Testing Quadrants

-# Hexagonal Architecture Posts

-## Hexagonal example in Ruby
+# Hexagonal example in Ruby

-## Test Driving Adapters - SMTP client in Python
+# Test Driving Adapters - SMTP client in Python

-## Test Driving Adapters - database based repository
+# Test Driving Adapters - database based repository

-## Hexagons & dependencies - why we don't use dependency injection frameworks
+# Hexagons & dependencies - why we don't use dependency injection frameworks

-## Hexagons: DB transaction & domain
+# Hexagons: DB transaction & domain

-## Hexagons and pure domain:
+# Hexagons and pure domain:

 representing username uniqueness as an explicit domain concept; "lazily evaluated assumption" allows pure domain code

-## testing vue component met v-model (data in, events out)
+# testing vue component met v-model (data in, events out)

-## testing routes with mirroring (using the production behaviour of collaborators/mapping functions)
+# testing routes with mirroring (using the production behaviour of collaborators/mapping functions)

-## UI components are dumb & flat
+# UI components are dumb & flat

 UI component only concerns UI; so each component is a bit of html structure, css, and data / state wiring;